Recycling is a part of everyday life in the UK. Here’s how recycled material can benefit the environment and how the

-On average, our aluminium cans contain around 49% recycled aluminium, our plastic bottles contain around 25% recycled plastic, and there’s approximately 56% recycled glass in our glass bottles.
-But that’s just where we are now.
+On average, CCEP's aluminium cans contain around 49% recycled aluminium, their plastic bottles contain around 25% recycled plastic, and there’s approximately 56% recycled glass in the glass bottles.
+But those are just the figures today.

-We want to double the amount of recycled plastic in all our bottles from 25% to 50% by 2020.
-This will make us the largest user of recycled plastic in the UK food and drink industry.
+CCEP want to double the amount of recycled plastic in all their bottles from 25% to 50% by 2020.
+This will make them the largest user of recycled plastic in the UK food and drink industry.

-Over the past five years, we’ve used around 10,000 tonnes of recycled plastic for our drinks packaging in Great Britain.
-Based on that amount, by the time we reach our goal of 50% recycled plastic by 2020, we’ll be using 20,000 tonnes of recycled plastic per year – that’s about the same as one million bottles.
+Over the past five years, CCEP have used around 10,000 tonnes of recycled plastic for their drinks packaging in Great Britain.
+Based on that amount, by the time they reach their goal of 50% recycled plastic by 2020, they will be using 20,000 tonnes of recycled plastic per year – that’s about the same as one million bottles.

 The latest recycling technology

-Our new long-term target of using 50% recycled plastic in our bottles is based on our partnership with company CleanTech, which operates the UK’s largest and most advanced plastic bottle reprocessing facility in Lincolnshire.
+CCEP's new long-term target of using 50% recycled plastic in their bottles is based on our partnership with company CleanTech, which operates the UK’s largest and most advanced plastic bottle reprocessing facility in Lincolnshire.

-We’ve invested heavily in this facility to double Great Britain’s production of recycled plastic.
-All the recycled plastic we use is also sourced from within the UK – even though currently it’s less cost effective than buying new material.
+They’ve invested heavily in this facility to double Great Britain’s production of recycled plastic.
+All the recycled plastic they use is also sourced from within the UK – even though currently it’s less cost effective than buying new material.

 ‘For most people, I was the first Brit they had ever met!’
 Stories from